-When ordering post-divorce spousal support (alimony) in California, judges are required to consider and weigh each of 14 different spousal support factors.
+When ordering post-divorce “permanent” spousal support (alimony) in California, judges are required to consider and weigh each of 14 different factors.
 They are not allowed to take the suggestion of a computer program, as they are able to do when setting pre-divorce “temporary” spousal support.

 Couples however can make their own spousal support agreement.
 They are not required to consider or weigh the 14 spousal support factors.
 The factors however are sensible.
-Knowing what they are can help both parties make well-informed and well-considered spousal support decisions.
+Knowing what they are can help both parties make well-considered support decisions.

 The 14 Spousal Support Factors